Skip to main content

 Member

-To further enhance the efficiency of its work, the Board, as part of its work, also conducted the annual self-assessment, including assessment of the committee work.
+To further enhance the efficiency of its work, the Board, as part of its work, also conducted the annual self-assessment, including assessment of the committee work, at the end of the year.

 The main duties of the Board of Directors include: